vidakris/flatwrm2/README.md

 # FLATW'RM2

 FLATW'RM2 is a deep learning code that was developed to detect flares in light curves obtained by space observatories (like Kepler or TESS).
-For more details, see __link to arXiv/ADS__
+For more details, see the paper on <a href="https://arxiv.org/abs/2105.11485">arXiv</a>.

 The code was developed using <a href="https://keras.io">Keras</a>: a deep learning API built on Tensorflow.